12 Must-Have Remote Work Tools For Productive Work

 Asana is another popular project management app.
 It’s not as simple to use as Trello, but it does have more features that remote workers may appreciate.

 Asana offers its users multiple ways to view projects.
-There’s the “Boards” view which is essentially the same things as Trello.
+There’s the “Boards” view which is essentially the same thing as Trello.
 But there’s also the “List” view which lists out each task to be completed for a specific project, the “Timeline” view which helps illustrate the relationship between tasks, and the “Calendar” view which shows tasks overlaid onto a traditional calendar.

 One Asana feature that we love is its project templates.
 Basically, Asana has mapped out standard workflows for marketing, design, HR, IT, and other departments.
 All users have to do is input information for their own projects and follow the predetermined process.